mulllhausen/software-notes/debian7os-setup.md

     sudo dpkg --add-architecture i386
     sudo apt-get update

-make sure skype is not already installed:
+remove any previous installations of skype:

     sudo apt-get remove --purge skype skype-bin skype:i386 skype-bin:i386 rm -rf ~/.Skype

+install dependencies:

+    sudo apt-get install pavucontrol

+run pavucontrol and make sure the desired microphone is set as "fallback" - this actually means "default"!!!

 then, download the i386 package into the /tmp/ dir and install: